Casual Workers FAQs

 • Setting up laboratories or classrooms and the equipment, software or consumables required for a class.

-• Involvement in practical assessment – normally in class and subject to moderation by the responsible member of academic staff.
+• Involvement in assisting in the assessment/marking of practical activities, reports associated with practical activities and or/lb books – normally in class and subject to moderation by the responsible member of academic staff.

 • Providing feedback to the relevant lecturer and technical staff on any problems encountered, and to provide marking/assessment results.

-The majority of time in a Demonstrator role is spent in direct contact with students, whereas Teaching Associates or similar roles would typically have a higher proportion of time outside of direct contact for preparing and reviewing course materials, marking and assessment, as well as student contact and support.
+The majority of time in a demonstrator role is spent in direct contact with students with the lead academic present, whereas teaching associates or similar roles would typically have a higher proportion of time outside of direct contact for preparing and reviewing course materials, marking and assessment, as well as student contact and support.
+Teaching associates provide support with a range of teaching-related activities including the preparation and delivery of lectures and seminars that can take place without supervision of an academic lead.

 Demonstrators are expected to be closely supervised by the academic member of staff responsible for a session, and it is expected that the academic staff member will be in the class or readily available and contactable if required.